recoverycompanion/reco/docs/index.md

 ## Product Overview

-RECO aims to reduce these high readmission rates by providing continuous, AI-driven monitoring and support for heart failure patients.
+RECO aims to reduce readmission rates by providing continuous, AI-driven monitoring and support for heart failure patients.
 It collects clinically relevant symptoms information, and then compiles this information into a structured report for their physician.

 <p align="center">
     <img src="images/MVP_Benefits.png" img width="75%"/>